chrisnoonan98675/site/xl-deploy/how-to/use-provisioning-outputs.markdown

 ## Sample provisioning output usage

 Assume that you want to provision an Amazon EC2 AMI and then apply a [Puppet manifest](https://puppetlabs.com/) to it.
-The Puppet manifest requires a host, but you will not know the host's address until the AMI is provisioned.

-To use a placeholder for the host address:
+The Puppet manifest requires a host, but you will not know the host's address until the AMI is provisioned, so you need to use a placeholder for it:

 1. Click **Repository** in the top bar.
 1. Expand **Blueprints**, then expand the desired blueprint.